vecnet/dl-discovery/Digital-Library-Beta-Changelog-11.03.2015.md

 * Example concept of original Digital Library front page text with notch based design

-* View record metadata and search table for row with text
+* View record metadata in table

+* Prototype of searching metadata table.
+Discussion of use case needed.

 * Add feedback link dropdown from navigation bar on the home page.
 Discussion on Wednesday.